Psycojoker/prosopopee/README.md

 sub_title: it's a scary place, don't go there
 ```

-If you want a menu add this in settings.yaml:
+#### Menu

+It is possible to add a menu to your homepage that links to static pages.
+To do so, add a `menu` key to your `settings.yaml`, for example:

 ```yaml
 menu: